-Philipp Timischl’s expansive multimedia tableaus combine personal notes from the humdrum of daily life with found materials to build narrative structures.
+Philipp Timischl’s expansive multimedia installations combine personal notes from the buzz of everyday life with found and self-produced materials to build narrative structures.
 Balancing between documentation and fiction, between the private and public spheres, they play with intimacy and self-reference.
-Major themes in Timischl’s art include the lasting influence of our roots, exclusion, and queerness in relation to social classes as well as the power dynamics between art and its audience.
+Major themes in his art include the lasting influence of our roots, exclusion, and queerness in relation to social classes as well as the power dynamics between art, artist, and audience.

 Artworks For All Age Groups, the exhibition Timischl has created for his show at the Secession, is an orchestrated installation of photographs, collages, and sculptures.

 The photographic series shows a conspicuously glamorous female figure; it is the artist himself in drag.
 Accompanied by a muscular young man, she is taking a private stroll through the Secession’s deserted galleries, secret corridors, and offices.
 Yet her appearance and bearing suggest a misconception of what is normally considered appropriate in this setting.
 If Timischl relies on an exaggerated impersonation of heteronormativity, humor, and artificiality, it is not to invest his work with the aesthetic allure of camp.
 Rather, he seeks to spotlight a form of feigned self-confidence prompted by insecurity, marginalization, and being torn between milieus and classes.
 The protagonist’s color-coordinated makeup and outfit in fact suggest that she took great care to mimic the institution’s aesthetic and the figures in the Beethoven Frieze.
 Still, she apparently misread the unspoken rules on how to be and act that are in effect even in a liberal space such as the world of contemporary art.